Senior Academic Technologist

 Since its founding, Rob has played an active role with the Teaching and Technology Collaborative, a grass-roots organization of UM academic technology support groups which, among other things, annually hosts a week-long series of workshops and seminars called "Enriching Scholarship".
 Rob serves on the steering committee for Enriching Scholarship, and has been chairman of the event in past years.

-Outside of the University, Rob sings in a championship Barbershop Quartet, "Chordiology", and also directs a small men's chorus.
+Outside of the University, Rob sings in a championship a cappella Quartet, "Chordiology", and also directs a small men's chorus.